List of New York Giants first-round draft picks

-Of the 86 players drafted by the Giants in the first round, 27 played at one of the running back positions.
+Of the 88 players drafted by the Giants in the first round, 27 played at one of the running back positions.
 Of these, 10 were halfbacks and six were fullbacks, and the remaining 11 are credited as backs, blocking backs, or running backs.
-Among other frequently drafted positions, the Giants have chosen 10 offensive tackles, eight defensive backs, eight defensive ends, seven wide receivers, six quarterbacks, and five defensive tackles.
-Five of the Giants' first-round picks attended the University of Notre Dame, more than any other college.
-Four picks came from Miami, while nine universities have had three players selected.
+Among other frequently drafted positions, the Giants have chosen 11 offensive tackles, eight defensive backs, eight defensive ends, seven wide receivers, six quarterbacks, five defensive tackles, and five linebackers.
+The Giants have selected five first-round picks who have attended the University of Notre Dame and the University of Miami, more than any other school.
+Ohio State has had the third-most with four players selected.
 The Giants have held the first overall pick twice, in 1951 and 1965, selecting Kyle Rote and Tucker Frederickson.
 Three of the team's first-round picks—George Connor, Frank Gifford, and Lawrence Taylor—have been elected to the Pro Football Hall of Fame.

 The Giants did not draft a player in the first round on 11 occasions.
 Two of those picks, for the 1967 and 1968 drafts, were traded to the Minnesota Vikings in 1967 as part of a deal for quarterback Fran Tarkenton.
 During the 1974 season, the Giants dealt their 1975 first-round choice to the Dallas Cowboys for another quarterback, Craig Morton.
 In another case when the Giants used first-round draft picks to trade for a quarterback, the team acquired 2004 first overall pick Eli Manning from the San Diego Chargers, in a deal that included their 2004 and 2005 first-round picks; the Giants had already selected Philip Rivers with the 2004 pick, the fourth in that year's draft.
-The Giants used multiple first-round selections in 1951, 1972, 1984, 2019, 2022, and 2025; in the second instance; they gained a selection by trading Tarkenton back to the Vikings.
+The Giants used multiple first-round selections in 1951, 1972, 1984, 2019, 2022, 2025, and 2026; in the second instance; they gained a selection by trading Tarkenton back to the Vikings.